Moffran/calibrated_explanations/README.md

 rf.fit(X_prop_train, y_prop_train)
 ```

-Lets extract explanations for our test set using the `calibrated_explanations`.
+Lets extract explanations for our test set using the `calibrated-explanations` package by importing `CalibratedExplainer` from `calibrated_explanations`.

 ```python